marcus-manoj-manuel/Zepto_Data_Analysis_SQL_Project/README.md

-# 🛒 Zepto E-Commerce SQL Data Analysis Project
+# 🛒 Zepto Data Analysis SQL Project

 A complete end-to-end **SQL Data Analyst portfolio project** built using an e-commerce inventory dataset inspired by **Zepto**, one of India’s fastest-growing quick-commerce startups.
 This project replicates real-world analyst workflows — from raw data exploration to business-focused SQL insights.